Skip to main content

 Your fish is acting wrong.
 Maybe it is covered in white spots.
 Maybe its fins are disintegrating.
 Maybe it is floating sideways at the surface.
 Something is clearly off, and you need to figure out what it is and how to fix it before it spreads to the rest of your tank.
 Most common fish diseases are treatable if you catch them early, but the wrong treatment wastes time and can make things worse.
-Here is how to identify what you are dealing with, treat it correctly, and keep it from happening again.
+This page is the overview: the common diseases, what they look like, and how to think about treatment.
+If you are not sure what disease you are dealing with, the [fish symptom guide](/symptoms) matches visible signs to likely causes.
+For step-by-step treatment protocols on the big three, jump to the dedicated guides linked in each section below.

 Ich (White Spot Disease)